xybFight/GNARKD/README.md

 @inproceedings{Ding2020,
-  author={Yubin Xiao and Di Wang and Boyang Li and Mingzhao Wang and Xuan Wu and Changliang Zhou and You Zhou}, year      = {2024}, title     = {Accelerating Primal Solution Findings for Mixed Integer Programs Based on Solution Prediction}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, }
+  author={Yubin Xiao and Di Wang and Boyang Li and Mingzhao Wang and Xuan Wu and Changliang Zhou and You Zhou}, year      = {2024}, title     = {Distilling Autoregressive Models to Obtain High-Performance Non-Autoregressive Solvers for Vehicle Routing Problems with Faster Inference Speed}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, }